imatix/gsl/README.txt

     .copy [<from-scope>] [ to <parent-data> | after <after-scope> | before <before-scope> ] [as <name>]

-Makes a copy the XML item associated with <from-scope> (or the most recently opened scope if not specified) at the point specified by either the new parent (`to`) or new sibling (`after` or `before`), or as a child of the XML item of the most recently opened scope if no parent of sibling is specified.
+Makes a copy the of XML item associated with `<from-scope>` (or the most recently opened scope if not specified) at the point specified by either the new parent (`to`) or new sibling (`after` or `before`), or as a child of the XML item of the most recently opened scope if no parent of sibling is specified.
 The `as` clause allows you to the new item to have a different name from the old item.

 Examples: